|Description||Description of the device connection.|

 The variables will be saved to the clipboard in tab-separated format.
 You can now paste the contents into an empty text file for use with importing into the Ignition Gateway.

 Once on the Manage Tags page, you can manually enter the Tags, or import them from a tab-separated file.
-When importing, first choose a file, then click the Import button.
-The default option when importing is to replace the Tags table with Tags from the import.
-Select the append option to append Tags to the table.
+When importing, first choose a file, then click the Load Configuration File button. to append Tags to the table.

 Once you save any changes made to the Tag mapping, you can view the Tags in the Tag Creator.